+The issue concerns employees, suppliers & partners but also the government, state & institutional bodies.
 Continuous promotion of business ethics and compliance are a critical pillar of the Group’s operations as they spread throughout its operations and affect the professional behavior of its people.
 Recognizing the benefits of applying Business Ethics principles, the Group operates with the most stringent regulatory compliance standards, with the aim of fostering a climate of trust and value with its employees and partners, maintaining and enhancing customer and supplier relationship, protecting and maintaining its corporate reputation as well as ensuring shareholder credibility by ensuring its business continuity and growth and thus its ability to create value.
 A possible deviation from the applicable laws and regulations and / or failure to do so may adversely affect the Group’s reputation and its social license to operate in the country and region of operation and it may disrupt existing and future relationships with the suppliers and partners.

 The development and establishment of GEK TERNA Group, as one of the largest business groups in the country is mainly due to the ability of its people to plan and implement its business activities.
 The Group’s human capital is its core strength in its ability to create value, which is why the Group ensures the continued development and retention of the talents it employs and collaborates with.
 The Group seeks to carry out continuing education and training programs aimed at upgrading employees’ skills and competencies, improving their productivity, reducing employee mobility and creating executives capable of implementing the Group’s strategy.
 The issue of continuous development and retention of talent also has an impact on the spreading of expertise to partners and suppliers through the business relationships developed by the Group, as well as on the broadening of the workforce of countries and regions.